Cyprus Immigration Process: The Yellow Slip, Permanent Residency and Citizenship

 - Bank statements (proof of funds or sources of income)

 - Application fee of €140

-- Category E: as stated on the Ministry of Interior website, this category includes individuals who “who have been offered permanent employment in the Republic, which will not create undue local competition.”
+Category E: a foreigner who “have been offered permanent employment in the Republic, which will not create undue local competition”.

 Permanent Residency by the Length of Stay

 Those EU and non-EU residents who have continuously legally resided in Cyprus for 5 years can be granted permanent residency.

 An individual who invests €300,000 or more (plus VAT) in buying a new house or apartment from a property developer can be granted permanent residency.
 However, the applicant should also be able to prove having foreign-based income and deposit €30,000 to a bank account in Cyprus.